Indonesian president plans cabinet reshuffle in coming days - ExBulletin

 Indonesian president plans cabinet reshuffle in coming days

-JAKARTA, Jan 6 (Reuters) – Indonesian President Joko Widodo has said he could reshuffle his cabinet in the coming days, as some political sources are betting on a final major realignment of his government to complete programs ahead of elections due in 2024.
+CNA – Indonesian President Joko Widodo (ANC, photo below) said he could reshuffle his cabinet in the coming days, as some political sources are betting on a final major realignment of his government to complete programs ahead of elections due to be held in 2024.

-Speculation of a reshuffle has swirled since Nasdem, one of seven political parties in the ruling coalition, announced it would back former Jakarta governor Anies Baswedan in the 2024 presidential election – a politician seen as a potential rival to Widodo’s successor.
+Speculation of a reshuffle has swirled since Nasdem, one of seven political parties in the ruling coalition, announced it would back former Jakarta governor Anie Baswedan in the 2024 presidential election – a man politician considered a potential rival of the successor of Widodos.

-Members of the president’s party, the Indonesian Democratic Struggle Party (PDIP), have since called on him to sack Nasdem members in the cabinet.
+Since then, members of the presidential Indonesian Democratic Party of Struggle (PDIP) have called on him to sack Nasdem members in the Cabinet.

-Asked about an upcoming reshuffle, Widodo, better known as Jokowi, confirmed that he was planning a cabinet reshuffle.
+Asked about an upcoming reshuffle, Widodo confirmed he was planning a Cabinet reshuffle.

-Three presidential coalition and government sources said Jokowi is considering a major cabinet reshuffle before the end of his final term in 2024 to complete remaining programs and projects.
+Three sources from the coalition of presidents and the government said Jokowi is considering a major Cabinet reshuffle before the end of his last term in 2024 to complete the remaining programs and projects.

-Jokowi would fire underperforming ministers, said the sources, who declined to be named due to the sensitivity of the issue.

-They did not name the ministers who could go, but said Finance Minister Sri Mulyani Indrawati, Luhut Pandjaitan, Minister for Investment and Energy, and Public Enterprises Minister Erick Thohir would stay. probably in the office.

 |